EVHaste/haste-makes-waste/_posts/2022-01-01-suppose-google-was-compromised.markdown

 ## Attack trees

 This exercise was useful to paint a picture of our adversary, but it could still use some work.
-I don't mean by beautiful crayon art; that's perfect.
+I don't mean my beautiful crayon art; that's perfect.
 I mean that the attacker's goals are too nonspecific.
 We understand their motivation a bit better now, but "making unwanted contact" could mean a lot of different things and be accomplished in many ways.
 So, as a next step, let's enumerate the possible negative outcomes.
 What are we afraid of, specifically?
 The attacker could:

  * Gain physical entry to our new home for purposes of violence or intimidation.
  * Follow us somewhere else.